thojmr/PregnancyPlus/README.md

 # Pregnancy Plus Introduction
-This repository contains the PregnancyPlus plugin, that adds additional belly sliders in Studio and Maker.
+This repository contains the PregnancyPlus plugin, that adds additional belly sliders in Studio and Maker for Illusion games.
 It is intended to compliment the [KK_Pregnancy](https://github.com/ManlyMarco/KoikatuGameplayMods) plugin, but can be used without it.

 See [How To Install](#how-to-install) for installation instructions
 </br>